parthier/TiledCS.Extensions.MonoGame/README.md

 First off, you will need to clone the library and include it into your project as you normally would.
 Compile the project once in your editor/IDE of choice and [reference the freshly built DLL in your MonoGame Content Pipeline project](https://www.monogameextended.net/docs/getting-started/installation#using-the-monogame-pipeline-gui).
-The DLL that should be referenced is called `TiledCS.Extensions.MonoGame.Content.Pipeline.dll` and can usually be found in `bin\Debug` or `bin\Release`, depending on your selected release type.
+The DLL that should be referenced is called `TiledCS.Extensions.MonoGame.Content.Pipeline.dll` and can usually be found somewhere in `bin\Debug` or `bin\Release`, depending on your selected release type.

 Once done, you should be able to load maps as follows:
 ```cs